grafana/loki/docs/sources/send-data/logstash/_index.md

 instance or [Grafana Cloud](/products/cloud/).

 {{% admonition type="warning" %}}
-The Logstash plugin is not recommended for new deployments.
+Grafana Labs does not recommend using the Logstash plugin for new deployments.
 Even as a mechanism for quickly testing Loki with your existing Beats/Logstash infrastructure we highly discourage the use of this plugin.

 Our experience over the years has found numerous significant challenges using Logstash and this plugin: